gitlabhq/gitlabhq/doc/user/project/merge_requests/work_in_progress_merge_requests.md

 # "Work In Progress" merge requests

-If a merge request is not yet ready to be merged, perhaps due to continued development or open discussions, you can prevent it from being accepted before it's ready by flagging it as a **Work In Progress**.
+If a merge request is not yet ready to be merged, perhaps due to continued development or open threads, you can prevent it from being accepted before it's ready by flagging it as a **Work In Progress**.
 This will disable the "Merge" button, preventing it from being merged, and it will stay disabled until the "WIP" flag has been removed.